-The Foundation generally does not maintain collateral for its receivables, and does not believe significant risk exists at December 31, 2010 or 2009.
-The Foundation received 26% of its revenue from Whole Foods Market for the year ended December 31, 2010.
-The Foundation received 29% of its revenue from Whole Foods Market for the year ended December 31, 2009.
+The Foundation generally does not maintain collateral for its receivables, and does not believe significant risk exists at December 31, 2011 or 2010.
+The Foundation received 20% and 26% of its revenue from Whole Foods Market for the year ended December 31, 2011 and 2010, respectively.